ontoligent/polo/README.md

 configparser, sqlite3, codecs, collections, lxml, math`.
 I use the Anaconda distribution and I believe that I had to install `lxml` separately.
+* **SQLite3**.
+You don't need this to run Polo, but to view the results you do.
+Fortunately, Python comes with built in support for it.
+I also recommend using SQLiteStudio <http://sqlitestudio.pl/> to view and interact with your databases.

 Also:
 * Properly prepared corpus data.